Lufthansa CEO says it's seeking state aid in Germany, other countries

 "I am optimistic that the talks in Bern, Berlin, Brussels and Vienna will lead to good and positive results," CEO Carsten Spohr said in a video message to staff that was posted online.

-Spohr added that Lufthansa was lucky to have a liquidity buffer of more than 4 billion euros (US$4.35 billion), but some of that was owed to customers that have paid for now-cancelled flights and the carrier was currently losing cash at a rate of 1 million euros per hour, possibly for months to come.
+Spohr added that Lufthansa was lucky to have a liquidity buffer of more than four billion euros (US$4.35 billion), but some of that was owed to customers that have paid for now-cancelled flights and the carrier was currently losing cash at a rate of one million euros per hour, possibly for months to come.

 "This crisis will take much longer than we could have imagined just a few weeks ago," Spohr said.